Skylanding/Skylanding.github.io/README.md

 # My homepage

-Modified from a beautiful template from CUHK Research Group.
+Modified from a nice template, used by CUHK Research Group.